-Our student survey tells us that the vast majority of students enjoy their learning since we try to be responsive to their needs.
+Our student survey tells us that the vast majority of students enjoy their learning since we always aim to be responsive to their needs.

 In Years 10 and 11 students can opt for the following Technology GCSE subjects:

 KS3 pupils can expect homework on average every two weeks.
-They should be spending around 45mins on a task in year 7, and up to an hour and half once they reach year 9.
+They should be spending around 45 minutes on a task in year 7, and up to an hour and a half once they reach year 9.